Taylor Swift Says Boyfriend Joe Alwyn Helps Her Feel Like A Normal Person

 "I know you have done a really excellent job of this in your personal life: carving out a human life within a public life, and how scary that can be when you do fall in love and you meet someone, especially if you’ve met someone who has a very grounded, normal way of living," Swift said to McCartney as she described the theme of her folklore closer, "peace."

-When McCartney asked if Alwyn can "sympathize with that and understand," she replied that he "absolutely" does.
+When McCartney asked if Alwyn can "sympathise with that and understand," she replied that he "absolutely" does.

 "I think that in knowing him and being in the relationship I am in now, I have definitely made decisions that have made my life feel more like a real life and less like just a storyline to be commented on in tabloids," she added.